 EC-70 further resolved that the need for, and the functions of, other bodies reporting to the Executive Council shall be reconsidered in light of the establishment of PAC and TCC; to continue consideration of the matter of number and the distribution of seats of the Executive Council, referred to the Council by the Congress, in the next financial period 2020-2023; and to to defer the implementation of this decision as for the PAC and the TCC to the seventy-first session of the Council.

-Draft Resolution 4(3)/1 to Congress for continued review of the current geographical scope of Regional Associations during the nineteenth financial period (2020-2023) with the aim of optimizing their efficiency and performance; to amend the General terms of reference of the Regional Associations (see below); that Regional Association should meet as often as necessary, and the plenary session should continue to be organized following a 4-year cycle better aligned to support the WMO Congressional meeting and planning cycles and shall be more productive and useful for its Members, aimed at advancing regional priorities and producing clear action-oriented outcomes; that Regional Associations should be encouraged to influence and fully align with the relevant structures of the technical commissions and with the strategic goals of the WMO Strategic Plan.
+Resolution 6 (Cg-18) decides to continue to review the current geographical scope of Regional Associations during the nineteenth financial period (2020-2023) with the aim of optimizing their efficiency and performance; to amend the General terms of reference of the Regional Associations (see below); that Regional Association should meet as often as necessary, and the plenary session should continue to be organized following a 4-year cycle better aligned to support the WMO Congressional meeting and planning cycles and shall be more productive and useful for its Members, aimed at advancing regional priorities and producing clear action-oriented outcomes; that Regional Associations should be encouraged to influence and fully align with the relevant structures of the technical commissions and with the strategic goals of the WMO Strategic Plan.
 Furthermore, pursuing harmonized structures among all regional associations would promote common approaches and better cross-regional cooperation.

 - the Executive Council to oversee the continued review of the regional associations with the aim of making recommendations on their form and function to Congress-19, and to report on the implementation of this resolution at Congress-19